The Following Blog Posts Contain Information Related To:

 Not All Defamation Lawsuits Are Created Equal.
 Just Because One Person Ducked Damages, Doesn’t Mean You Don’t Have A Viable Case

 Does this mean you shouldn’t pursue an online defamation case?
 Absolutely not.
-Many plastic surgeons do win – or at the very least succeed in getting disparaging material removed from the Internet.
+Many plastic surgeons win – or at the very least succeed in getting disparaging material removed from the Internet.

 Do you have a plastic surgery defamation problem?
 Get in touch with Kelly / Warner Law, today.
+We can help clear any legal hurdles slowing you down.

 Doctor Defamation Case Study: Requested Review /= Defamation